Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Keldysh approximation and quasi-classical analysis

 \subsection{Quasi-classical approach and electron-hole pair trajectories}

-Assuming that the exponentiated quasi-classical action $e^{-iS}=e^{-iS({\bf K},t,t')}$ oscillates rapidly as a function of the crystal momentum $\bf K$, one can apply the saddle point approximation to find the points ${\bf K}_s$ where the integrand's contributions to the inter-band current (\ref{eqn:inter2}) concentrate.
+Assuming that the exponentiated quasi-classical action $e^{-iS}=e^{-iS({\bf K},t,t')}$ oscillates rapidly as a function of the crystal momentum $\bf K$, one can apply the saddle-point approximation to find the points ${\bf K}_s$ where the integrand's contributions to the inter-band current (\ref{eqn:inter2}) concentrate.
 These are solutions of the saddle-point equation $\nabla_{\bf K} S({\bf K},t,t')|_{{\bf K}_s}= {\bf 0}$, which can be rephrased as

-From the last equation two different trajectories are identified, the first one related to the excited electron $\Delta{\bf x}_{c}({\bf K}_s,t,t')$ in the conduction band, and the second one regarding the trajectory $\Delta{\bf x}_{v}({\bf K}_s,t,t')$ followed by the hole in the valence band.
+From the last equation two different trajectories are identified, the first one related to the excited electron $\Delta{\bf x}_{c}({\bf K}_s,t,t')$ in the conduction band, and the second one regarding the trajectory $\Delta{\bf x}_{v}({\bf K}_s,t,t')$, followed by the hole in the valence band.
 We then obtain a general $m$\textsuperscript{th} trajectory for the electron ($m=c$) and hole ($m=v$), which reads